Paris Notre Dame Gargoyles

 These sculptures are part of the collection of chimeras added in the 19th century during the restoration of Notre-Dame by Viollet-le-Duc.
 They are not gargoyles (which serve to drain water) but rather decorative and symbolic elements.

-Climbing the Notre Dame cathedral towers
+Climb the Notre Dame Bell Towers!

-Access the gallery of chimeras
+Access the Gallery of Chimeras

 Chimeras at Notre Dame cathedral